vlmontegrande/rivals-blog/content/index.md

     **Greatest Achievement:**
     3rd at Genesis 6 2019, 209 entrants, sent CakeAssault and Blue packing

     Another old school legend of the game, BioBirb, formally known as Windows, is a Wrastor main and community figure.
-He has dabbled in content creation and commentary in the latter half of his Rivals career.
+He dabbled in content creation and commentary in the latter half of his Rivals career.
 Before that, though, he was a top player in his own right.
+Sporting an iconic hot-pink Wrastor, he was a legitimate rival to CakeAssault and Penguin in his peak.
+Even when he eventually stepped back to focus on other endeavors, he was still a threat whenever he entered tournaments (see Heat Wave 4).
+Ultimately, BioBirb was important to the Rivals community, both as a player and a member.
 </li>

 <li>